a different kind of therapy for sensitive and queer folks, chronic illness, and complex trauma in Seattle, WA and throughout Washington state

 Psychedelic Preparation and Integration

-I believe deeply in the wisdom that entheogenic medicine has to offer us in this life.
+I believe deeply in the wisdom that psychedelic medicine has to offer us in this life.
 There are few tools we have available to us that are more potent than these medicines, especially when it comes to our healing.
 I have much experience supporting folks throughout these experiences in a way that allows for more meaning-making and impactful integration.
+Applying indigenous perspective to modern day considerations around psychedelics is really important.

 Pricing and Fees